Retail tricks, lessons, and tips from a former stock boy

 Nonetheless, I found all this pretty interesting, and I thought I’d set up a little experiment by “fake filling” the shelves.
 Just by refacing the end every so often, or even just standing in front of that section, had customers, one after another, grabbing products off the shelves.
 Even if they were originally slow-movers, the minute I was near it, so was a customer.

 We had this new Vim household cleaning product that I had tried at home.
 It worked well, but we had only sold two in the past month.
 Why?
 Well partly because no one knew about it.
 It was hidden in the household aisle.
 So I cleared the product from the shelf, re-organized the section and threw all those in a buggy.
-Then I wheeled it in the front of the store entrance.
+Then I wheeled it in front of the store entrance.
 I put a sign on it with the price.
 It was the regular price.
 I didn’t say “sale”, but then again, it’s all about perception.
 Within one week, 14 sold.
 When I showed my boss, thinking she would be ecstatic, she told me to put them back and that they didn’t want to be deceiving their customers.
 Really?
 It’s really no different to any other point-of-purchase display – you’re in line, ready to check out and they tempt you with gum, chocolate and magazines.
 Always keep an eye out.

 Retail tricks, below and beyond eye level

 Every month we would get these plan-o-grams handed down from corporate that would detail how to reorganize the sections in your store.
 Sometimes the placement seemed strange to me, so I tried mixing it up a little.
 But I was met with some resistance and had to change them back.
 Although it may seem common sense to most now, I nearly fell over when I heard the reason: that manufacturers pay for shelf space and product placement.
 That’s right.
 The manufacturer pays the store to tell them where to display their products, on what shelf and in what position.
-Manufacturers pay the most to be at the consumers eye level and shelf space below is less expensive and usually reserved for the cheaper line items.
+Manufacturers pay the most to be at the consumer’s eye level and shelf space below is less expensive and usually reserved for the cheaper line items.

 So sometimes the bottom shelf holds the best deals.
-I remember when I first started there, Pantene was a bottom-shelf shampoo, then almost overnight, P&G moved it a couple of shelf levels up, re-introduced it in new packaging, an ad campaign and is now double the price what is was.
+I remember when I first started there, Pantene was a bottom-shelf shampoo, then almost overnight, P&G moved it a couple of shelf levels up, re-introduced it in new packaging, an ad campaign and is now double the price what it was.
 And it’s now one of the most popular shampoo lines.
 Brand shelf positioning changes all the time, and it often also depends on where it’s sold.
 For example, some products/brands may sell better in one city/province/state than another, so they’re given better exposure.

 But silly rabbit, tricks are for kids

 From slow sappy store music, made to slow you down and get you to spend more time shopping in-store, to putting all the staples (bread, milk, eggs) at the very back of the store, to shapes, smells, colours and countless others.
 These are just a few.
 There’s plenty of other retail tricks I’m sure you can think of.
 And when I say ‘tricks’ I mean that in the nicest possible way.
 I find it pretty interesting how these little things can shape how you shop in a big way.
 They’re not being deceitful, they’re just doing their job.
-And it’s up to you do yours and know how to avoid the common traps.
+And it’s up to you to do yours and know how to avoid the common traps.
 I’m just here to show you around and hopefully help you spot some of them.